Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Abstract

 \section{Abstract}

-Bus bunching still as a challenge for urban transit systems, due to the randomness of traffic condition and stochastic passenger demand.
-Traditional method address this issue using multi-agent reinforcement learning (MARL) under idealized loop-line environments.
-However, such settings often fail to capture realistic bus operations, which are typically governed by heterogeneous trip line, predefined timetables, fluctuating passenger demands, and varying fleet sizes\textsuperscript{1}.
-In this study, we propose a novel single-agent reinforcement learning (RL) framework for bus holding control, which circumvents the data imbalance and convergence issues associated with MARL in (almost) real-world simulation.
-We build a bidirectional timetabled networks with dynamic passenger demand.
-Our key contributions focus on transforming the inherently multi-agent problem into a single-agent formulation by explicitly encoding categorical identifiers—such as vehicle ID, station ID, and time period alongside traditional numerical features like headway, occupancy and segment velocity together as the state representation.
-This feature-space augmentation allows the single agent to work out in a higher-dimensional space where only MARL algorithm only used to be.
-Analogous to projecting linearly inseparable inputs into higher-dimensional spaces to achieve separability.
-Furthermore, we introduce a structured reward function that incentivizes alignment with both uniform headway and scheduled departure intervals.
-Rather than penalizing headway deviation through exponential heuristics, our reward adopts a ridge-shaped function that rewards both inter-vehicle regularity and fidelity to scheduled intervals—reflecting operational objectives emphasized in public transit planning literature.
-Compared to benchmark methods, including the Multi-Agent Deep Deterministic Policy Gradient (MADDPG) model, our modified soft actor-critic (SAC) approach achieves significantly more stable and higher rewards (\ensuremath{-430}k vs.\ensuremath{-530}k) under stochastic demand and travel-time conditions.
-Our results suggest that single-agent deep reinforcement learning, when informed by categorical structuring and realistic schedule-aware design, can effectively manage bus holding decisions in non-loop, real-world settings.
+Bus bunching remains a critical challenge in urban transit systems, primarily driven by the stochastic nature of traffic conditions and passenger demand.
+Recently a popular method to address this issue is multi-agent reinforcement learning (MARL) applied in an idealized loop-line environment.
+However, such method generally suffers from high computational costs and sample inefficiency.
+Moreover, they often fail to capture the dynamics of realistic bus systems, which are typically governed by heterogeneous trip line and variable fleet sizes.
+In this study, we propose a robust single-agent reinforcement learning (RL) framework for bus holding control in a bidirectional timetabled bus line, explicitly designed to circumvent the data imbalance and convergence issues associated with MARL.
+Our key contribution focuses on transforming the inherently multi-agent problem into a single-agent formulation by explicitly encoding categorical identifiers---such as vehicle, station, and trip IDs alongside traditional numerical features (e.g., headway, occupancy and segment velocity) together as the state representation.
+This feature space augmentation enables the single-agent to operate effectively in a higher-dimensional space, analogous to projecting linearly inseparable inputs into a higher-dimensional space to achieve separability.
+Additionally, we introduce a structured "ridge-shaped" reward function that incentivizes the alignment with both uniform headways and scheduled departure intervals.
+Compared to the other three benchmark methods, our proposed RL algorithm achieves significantly more stable and higher rewards (\ensuremath{-430}k comparing with \ensuremath{-530}k) under stochastic passenger demands and inter-station travel time.
+These experimental results suggest that the proposed single-agent RL approach, informed by categorical identifiers in the state representation and realistic schedule-aware design in the ridge-shaped reward function, can effectively mitigate bus bunching in non-loop settings.
 This paradigm offers a robust and scalable alternative to those conventional MARL-based control frameworks, particularly in environments where agent-specific experience distributions are inherently imbalanced.